heggy231/facegram/README.md

 # FaceGram

+## How to run:
+1. to practice use dataObject.js
+> npm run start

+2. to practice use dataArray.js
+> npm run devArray

 Your job is to make an address book for your favorite Instagram accounts.

 1. A detailed view page for each account.